Evolved Quantum Boltzmann Machines: Introduction

 In this context, several variational quantum ansatzes have been proposed~\cite{Peruzzo2014vqe,Amin2018qbm, Verdon2019qhbm,Ferguson2021mbqc}, with parameterized quantum circuits (PQCs) having emerged as a prominent heuristic~\cite{Peruzzo2014vqe,McClean2016VQA,Mitarai2018q_circuit_learning}.
 PQCs have been considered for solving practical problems such as ground-state energy estimation~\cite{Peruzzo2014vqe, Jones2019vqe,Cerezo2022vqe}, approximate combinatorial optimization~\cite{farhi2014qaoa,Wang2018qaoa,Hadfield2019qaoa}, and even machine-learning tasks like clustering~\cite{bermejo2024variational_clustering}, classification~\cite{Rebentrost2014qsvm,Havlicek2019supervised_learning,Schuld2020quantum_classifier}, and generative modeling~\cite{Benedetti2019pqc, Leadbeater2021gen_modell, Abbas2021qnn} (see \cite{Cerezo2021vqa} for a review).
 However, PQCs face significant hurdles, including the barren plateau problem~\cite{McClean2018barren_plateaus, Cerezo2021barren_plateaus, Holmes2022barren_plateaus, marrero2021barrenp_lateaus}, where gradient magnitudes decay exponentially with system size, making training infeasible for larger systems.
 These challenges underscore the importance of exploring alternative ansatzes that maintain expressivity while mitigating such optimization difficulties.

 Quantum Boltzmann machines have emerged as an alternative ansatz, being an expressive and trainable model that incorporates ideas from both variational algorithms and statistical physics~\cite{Amin2018qbm,Benedetti2017qbm,kieferova2017qbm}.
-They have furthermore been bolstered by recent breakthroughs in thermal-state preparation~\cite{chen2023q_Gibbs_sampl,chen2023thermalstatepreparation,rajakumar2024gibbssampling,bergamaschi2024gibbs_sampling,chen2024sim_Lindblad,rouzé2024efficientthermalization,bakshi2024hightemperaturegibbsstates,ding2024preparationlowtemperaturegibbs}.
-Other recent works have shown how quantum Boltzmann machines can be used in quantum machine learning tasks, such as generative modeling~\cite{Coopmans2024qbm_gen_learn,Tüysüz2024qbm_gen_model} and ground-state energy estimation~\cite{patel2024quantumboltzmannmachine}.
+They generalize classical Boltzmann machines -- a classic machine learning technique that underpins many deep learning models~\cite{hinton1983optimal,hinton2006fast,salakhutdinov2009deep} -- by replacing the classical energy function with a parameterized quantum Hamiltonian.
+This quantum extension allows for the inclusion of non-commuting interaction terms, thereby enhancing the model’s expressivity, and the resulting quantum states take the form of thermal states.
+Interest in quantum Boltzmann machines has been further bolstered by recent breakthroughs in thermal-state preparation~\cite{chen2023q_Gibbs_sampl,chen2023thermalstatepreparation,rajakumar2024gibbssampling,bergamaschi2024gibbs_sampling,chen2024sim_Lindblad,rouze2024efficientthermalization,bakshi2024hightemperaturegibbsstates,ding2024preparationlowtemperaturegibbs}.
+Other recent works have shown how these models can be used in quantum machine learning tasks, such as generative modeling~\cite{Coopmans2024qbm_gen_learn,Tüysüz2024qbm_gen_model} and ground-state energy estimation~\cite{patel2024quantumboltzmannmachine}, as well as for solving semi-definite programs~\cite{liu2025quantumthermodynamicssemidefiniteoptimization,minervini2025constrainedfreeenergyminimization}.
 The geometry of parameterized thermal states has also been investigated, alongside quantum algorithms for estimating their information matrix elements~\cite{patel2024naturalgradientparameterestimation}, opening up applications like geometry-aware gradient descent algorithms.